CodeRyoStudio/CodeRyoMC-GUI/CoderyoGUI_API_Documentation.md

 ## Complete Example

-This example creates a GUI, adds an item with multiple actions, opens it for a player, and listens for clicks.
+This example creates a GUI, adds an item with multiple actions, opens it for a player, and handles back button clicks.

 ```java
 public class MyPlugin extends JavaPlugin implements Listener {